 Dr. Skinner is a health services researcher whose work addresses a variety of population health issues, particularly the implementation of programs to improve the health of vulnerable populations.
 She is currently an Associate Professor at Duke University in Population Health Sciences.
 Dr. Skinner received her PhD in 2007 in Health Policy and Administration at the University of North Carolina at Chapel Hill.
 A nationally-known expert in childhood obesity, her work uses a data-driven approach to understand pediatric obesity and improve implementation of evidence-based treatment.
 She applies this implementation science approach to other populations, including children involved in child welfare investigations and individuals affected by opioid use or misuse.
-In addition to her many research roles, she currently serves as the Director of Graduate Studies for Population Health Sciences, directs multiple training programs, and actively mentors undergraduate and graduate students, fellows, and junior faculty.
+In addition to her many research roles, she currently serves as the Vice-Chair of Education in Population Health Sciences, directs multiple training programs, and actively mentors undergraduate and graduate students, fellows, and junior faculty.